 Another thing to understand when you sit down is that your body is made of soft tissue comprised of bones, muscles, arteries, nerves, and veins.
 When you sit down this soft tissue scrunches up in certain places where you bend and fold which restricts blood flow causing swelling and numbness (Dalkilinç, 2017).
 The numbness is due to the inability of your nerves to fire their signals properly, and swelling stems from your veins being bent which restricts the blood from passing through.

 Perhaps you are taking this off time to read, or maybe you are sat working from home, either way, you are in need of concentration.
 And your brain, in order to concentrate properly, needs constant blood flow and oxygen.
-When you are sat down, and your soft tissue is smushed in various places, blood flow, and the oxygen within that blood, struggle to get to the brain as quickly as it could if you were stood up or moving about.
+When you sit and your soft tissue is smushed in various places, blood flow, and the oxygen within that blood, struggle to get to the brain as quickly as it could if you were stood up or moving about.

 You Don’t Need a Gym to Get Moving!